 The things that compel someone to go to therapy for the first time - unwanted behaviors, thoughts, emotions, or even psychosomatic symptoms - are driven by underlying (and sometimes unconscious) “emotional learnings.”
 Emotional learnings define the way we view ourselves, others, and the world in general.

 We all develop our core emotional learnings in childhood, but if we experience something particularly impactful or possibly traumatic later in life, those learnings can change, or grow stronger, or we may even develop new ones.
-So whether they develop in childhood, adolescence, or adulthood, negative emotional learnings are common when we experience trauma, but they can also happen from experiences that, on the surface, don’t seem like that big of a deal.
+So whether they develop in childhood, adolescence, or adulthood, negative emotional learnings are common when we experience trauma.
+But they can also happen from experiences that, on the surface, don’t seem like that big of a deal.

-So it doesn't matter if they are from a major trauma or not - IFS-Informed EMDR therapy can help you to process these impactful experiences and then actually “overwrite” your negative emotional learnings, completely transforming how you view yourself and others, which is what makes it possible to experience lasting change
+So it doesn't matter if they are from a major trauma or not - IFS-Informed EMDR therapy can help you to process these impactful experiences and then actually “overwrite” your negative emotional learnings, completely transforming how you view yourself and others, which is what makes it possible to experience lasting change.

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 IFS stands for Internal Family Systems.